lvdaqian/n8n-nodes-volcengine-tos/README.md

 - **Delete File**: Delete a file from VolcEngine TOS bucket
 - **Copy File**: Copy a file within VolcEngine TOS (same or different buckets)
 - **List Files**: List files in a VolcEngine TOS bucket with optional prefix filtering
+- **Get Pre-Signed URL**: Generate a pre-signed URL for secure file access with configurable expiration time

 ### Bucket Operations
 - **Create Bucket**: Create a new VolcEngine TOS bucket